Dre Campbell Farm

 Although zucchini has several plants that make good companions, a few are considered bad.
 These include:

 Potatoes hurt many crops that you plant near them.
-Therefore, it is usually advised that potatoes be grown alone.
+Therefore, it is usually advised to grow potatoes alone.

-Fennel is another poor companion, as it can inhibit the growth of your zucchinis.
+Fennel is another poor companion, as it can inhibit zucchini growth.

 Melons take up space and will compete for nutrients.

-Avoid planting pumpkins, which are members of the same family, near zucchinis due to the risk of cross-pollination.
+Avoid planting pumpkins, which are in the same family, near zucchinis to avoid cross-pollination.
 They will also compete for nutrients.

 Planting Zucchini